3,500+ Surrey locals will read this. Want them to read about you?

 What’s The Damage?

-Ham hock terrine | £9.65 |
+Ham hock terrine

-Lamb & vegetable pie | £20.50 |
+Lamb & vegetable pie

-Bread & butter pudding | £8.95 |
+Bread & butter pudding

 I can understand why this place enjoys such healthy Google reviews.
 There are signs of genuine care on the plate, even when the execution falters, and it’s a comfortable place to spend an afternoon.
 With a few minor refinements, the kitchen here could be very good indeed.
+Right now, it is serving plates that don't quite match their own ambition.

-The mill wheel may have stopped turning in 1953, but with a little more gravy and a splash of rum, this kitchen could get things flowing again.
+The mill may have stopped turning in 1953, but with a little more gravy and a splash of rum, this kitchen could get things flowing again.

 FEATURED